Katharaa/katharablog/content/blogs/DebConf23.md

-The Cheese and Wine Party: A Missed Opportunity
+The Cheese and Wine Party:
 -----------------------------------------------

 An event we missed out on for the most part, as we were busy assisting attendees in acquiring local SIM cards.